-In earlier articles, I’ve explained that the strategic initiatives are a kind of program.
-All strategic initiatives are programs, and are amenable to the tools of program management.
+In earlier articles, I’ve explained that a strategic initiative is a kind of program that is amenable to the tools of program management.
 (However, not all programs are strategic initiatives.)
 One of the most important functions of programs is to create and deliver a stream of benefits to stakeholders.
 Benefits can be of two types: economic benefits and emotive benefits.

 - We learn just from working with them